 South Africa family holiday

-With year-round sunshine, fantastic beaches, thrilling safari opportunities and a fascinating cultural history, an exciting South Africa family holiday is an obvious choice.
+With year-round sunshine, fantastic beaches and thrilling safari opportunities, a South Africa family holiday is surefire winner.
 The glorious outdoor lifestyle of the Cape Peninsula with its stunning Table Mountain backdrop is perfect for children of all ages.
 Parents will appreciate the local produce of the Winelands and everyone can enjoy the fabulous coastal scenery and variety of activities on offer along the Garden Route.

 Why take the kids?

 Some of our favourite activities on a South Africa family holiday include:

 - Seeing the big-five on a Kruger National Park safari

 - Hiking up Table Mountain for superb views

 - Enjoying exciting tales of Zulu battles at Rorke’s Drift

 - Whale-watching at Hermanus

 From all these many highlights, probably the most exciting for children will be a safari.
 Enjoy watching your children as they gasp in awe at close encounters with elephant, lion, rhino and other big game.
 Kruger National Park and its surrounding private reserves offer particularly good game viewing.
 They also have some of the densest wildlife populations in Africa.
 This makes for satisfyingly easy and successful safaris!